sdkkadri/tax-finch/README.md

 ### How It Works

 1. **Class Discovery**: The system automatically discovers all classes across layers
-2. **Layer Classification**: Classes are automatically categorized by architectural layer
+2. **Interface Registration**: Repositories are registered with interface tokens
 3. **Singleton Registration**: All classes are registered as singletons for optimal performance
 4. **Auto-Generation**: Container files are automatically generated and updated